rifat963/yolov3-wrapper-for-custom-data/README.md

 Here we simply add all the required configuration files to quickly initiate training and inference.

-Specifically, all the configuration files are targeting dataset for dhaka-ai competition.
+Specifically, all the configuration files are targeting dataset for [dhaka-ai](https://dhaka-ai.com/) competition.

-For
+More details training and inference is presented in this [colab notebool](https://colab.research.google.com/drive/1x2NZUVJtVqmeSFpBO_XNmv2esMrHPGQ7?usp=sharing)